pyladies/pyladies-kit/docs/faqs.rst

 What if my question isn’t answered here?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ask in IRC #pyladies on `freenode <http://irc.freenode.net>`_ if you must.
-But feel free to organize your PyLadies chapter however you wish, and make it completely your own.
+But feel free to organize your PyLadies group however you wish, and make it completely your own.
 We’re here to help you, not to limit you or control your plans.